 Chase Freedom Unlimited®

-With Chase Freedom Unlimited® you’ll get 15 months to pay off your purchase with 0% APR (14.99% – 23.74% after).
+With Chase Freedom Unlimited® you’ll get 15 months to pay off your purchase with 0% APR (19.49% - 28.24% Variable after).
 This card will also earn you great rewards, including a 5% on travel (only if purchased through Chase Ultimate Rewards), 3% in restaurants and drugstores, and 1.5% on everything else.
 On top of that, there's a $200 sign-up bonus too (after you spend $500 on purchases in the first 3 months).

 Read more about Chase Freedom Unlimited®

-Read more about American Express Blue Cash Everyday®
+Read more about Blue Cash Everyday® Card from American Express

-As Citi says, this card is keeping it simple – without an annual fee, penalty fees, and late fees, but with a great 18-month 0% APR offer on purchases and balance transfers.
-After the introductory period, the APR is 14.74% to 24.74%.
+As Citi says, this card is keeping it simple – without an annual fee, penalty fees, and late fees, but with a great 0% APR offer for 12 months on purchases and 21 months on balance transfers.
+After the introductory period, the APR is 18.24% - 28.99%.
 The lack of penalty and late fees is a useful feature for anyone paying off a debt, however this card doesn’t offer rewards.
-So, it doesn’t provide much long-term value and there’s no reason to keep it after the 18-months offer.
+So, it doesn’t provide much long-term value and there’s no reason to keep it after the intro period.

 Read more about Citi Simplicity®